What Amex's Fine Hotels + Resorts (FHR) Program Gets You at Hotels In Sydney, Vegas and Lisbon

 Situated in one of Europe's gems, the Convent Square Lisbon Hotel is the perfect nod to the historic while adding contemporary touches to give it its vibrant vibe.

-Notable is the Memorable Tea Ritual you can take part in at the hotel.
-And when you leave the beautiful premises, take a stroll on the cobblestone streets and marvel at the breathtaking architecture at São Domingos Church and the Belém Tower.
+The Memorable Tea Ritual is a notable event in which you can take part, and when you leave the beautiful premises, stroll on cobblestone streets and marvel at the breathtaking architecture at São Domingos Church and the Belém Tower.

 If you're searching for something to do at night, the hotel doesn't disappoint, from DJ sessions to amazing meals at the Capítulo Restaurant.
 With the FHR program, you'll receive a $100 resort credit to spend on dining, spa and other resort activities.